Automated HDR real estate photography processing multiple images with AI-powered editing

 Quality KPIs.
 QC flag rate (target 8–12%), customer reject rate (target <2%), window-blowout ratio (<0.5% of pixels at 255), ghost-artifact incidence (<0.3% of images).
 These are leading indicators of margin.

 Business KPIs.
-Revenue per image, COGS per image, gross margin (55–80% target), payback period on GPU reservations (<90 days), expansion revenue from Lightroom/MLS integrations (target >25% of ARR by month 12).
+Revenue per image, COGS per image, gross margin (55–80% target), payback period on GPU reservations (<90 days), and expansion revenue from Lightroom/MLS integrations (target >25% of ARR by month 12).

-Reliability KPIs. p95 end-to-end latency (target <15 minutes per 30-photo listing), pipeline success rate (>99.5% of jobs complete), GPU utilization (target 65–85%), ingest failure rate (<0.1%).
-An SLA breach on latency is more damaging than a single bad image.
+Reliability KPIs. p95 end-to-end latency (target <15 minutes per 30-photo listing), pipeline success rate (>99.5% of jobs complete), GPU usage (target 65–85%), ingest failure rate (<0.1%).
+An SLA breach on latency hurts more than a single bad image.

 When not to build an automated HDR product

 You do not have an editing style of your own.
-If you cannot articulate what “good” looks like in 10 words, you will lose to Imagen AI, which learns style from photographers who can.
+If you cannot state what “good” looks like in 10 words, you will lose to Imagen AI, which learns style from photographers who can.

 Your differentiator is not HDR.
 If you are a listing portal, an MLS aggregator, or a CRM, HDR is a feature to partner on, not to build.
 White-label an API and ship faster.